zgsrc/ibjs/README.md

 * The SDK expects to connect to an authenticated user session.
 * The IB software must be configured to accept API connections.
 * The SDK connects over `tcp://localhost:4001` by default.
-* Use [ib-controller](https://github.com/ib-controller/ib-controller/releases) to automate UI interaction if so desired.
+* Use [ib-controller](https://github.com/ib-controller/ib-controller/releases) to automate UI interaction if necessary.

 The main interface of the SDK is the `session` object returned by the `sdk.open` method callback.